viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

 ## Requirements

-To build your own guardian robot, you need the following hardware:
+To build your own line follower robot, you need the following hardware:

 | Hardware | ~ Price |
 | -------- | ----------------- |